Dekryptor/StudChat/README.md

 # StudChat
-Local messenger for communication between people with account system support + Local Server for communication
+Local messenger for communication between people with account system support + Local Server for communication(in StudChatServer repository)